 This is my grease of choice when it comes to this kind of thing.
 It’s a mix of Lithium and Polymers, originally designed for wheel bearings, however perfect for this type of application.
 It seems great at warding off corrosion and hangs in there for a very long time, giving great lubrication to contacting surfaces and reducing wear.
 To top it off, it’s very easy to apply to metal surfaces and lives up to its name, very tacky indeed.

 Next, we took on what I anticipated to be the most awkward part of reassembly and rebuilt the sliding jaw side of the bench vice.
 Following a good greasing up, again with Lucas Red ‘N’ Tacky, I inserted the threaded bar into the body of the sliding jaw and slid the spring and washer onto it.
-At this point we started to ponder how we could compress the spring enough to get the split pin in.
+At this point, we started to ponder how we could compress the spring enough to get the split pin in.

-After concluding that our fingers were not up the job and realising that using punch for additional leverage was not helping either, we started to look around the workshop for anything that might work.
+After concluding that our fingers were not up the job and realising that using a punch for additional leverage was not helping either, we started to look around the workshop for anything that might work.

 We got lucky and our recently acquired oversized grips were just the ticket.
 With the jaw of the grips on their widest setting, it could clear the handle of the vice and reach the washer on the spring, compressing them down just enough to get the split pin in one side.
-Then with a slight turn and another squeeze the washer cleared the other hole too and the pin went all the way though.
+Then with a slight turn and another squeeze the washer cleared the other hole too and the pin went all the way through.

 Feeling very pleased with ourselves we split the pin and wound on the smaller toothed piece too.

-At this point we were ready for a “test fit” and slid the sliding jaw side of the bench vice into the main body to check everything was in order ready to continue with the rebuild.
+At this point, we were ready for a “test fit” and slid the sliding jaw side of the bench vice into the main body to check everything was in order ready to continue with the rebuild.